pinot-contrib/pinot-docs/basics/data-import/dedup.md

 ### Other limitations

 * The high-level consumer is not allowed for the input stream ingestion, which means `stream.kafka.consumer.type` must be `lowLevel`.
+* The incoming stream must be partitioned by the primary key such that, all records with a given primaryKey must be consumed by the same Pinot server instance.

 ## Enable dedup in the table configurations